Islamic views on slavery: Sexual intercourse

+Tamara Sonn writes that consent of a concubine was necessary for sexual relations.
+Jonathan Brown argues that the modern conception of sexual consent only came about since the 1970s, so it makes little sense to project it backwards onto classical Islamic law.
+Brown notes that premodern Muslim jurists rather applied the harm principle to judge sexual misconduct, including between a master and concubine.
+He further states that historically, concubines could complain to judges if they were being sexually abused and that scholars like al-Bahūtī require a master to set his concubine free if he injures her during sex.
+Islam permits sexual relations between a male master and his female slave outside marriage.
+This is referred to in the Quran as ma malakat aymanukum or "what your right hands possess".
+There are some restrictions on the master; he may not co-habit with a female slave belonging to his wife, neither can he have relations with a female slave if she is co-owned, or already married.

 In ancient Arabian custom, the child of a freeman by his slave was also a slave unless he was recognized and liberated by his father.
 In theory, the recognition by a master of his offspring by a slave woman was optional in Islamic society, and in the early period was often withheld.
 By the High Middle Ages it became normal and was unremarkable in a society where the sovereigns themselves were almost invariably the children of slave concubines.
 The mother receives the title of "umm walad" (lit. 'mother of a child'), which is an improvement in her status as she can no longer be sold.
 Among Sunnis, she is automatically freed upon her master's death, however for Shi'a, she is only freed if her child is still alive; her value is then deducted from this child's share of the inheritance.
 Lovejoy writes that as an umm walad, they attained "an intermediate position between slave and free" pending their freedom, although they would sometimes be nominally freed as soon as they gave birth.